 - create opportunities for students to “network” and interview with prospective employers on-campus;

-- maintain a computer lab and library of career information, including labor-market data, graduate school programs, and resources on career fields and job search techniques;
+- maintain website with useful career information, including labor-market data, graduate school programs, and resources on career fields and job search techniques;

 - assist students individually in all phases of finding employment, including assistance with resumes, interviewing, employer research, and acceptance offers;